 Minoring in French or Italian is a great way to supplement your major(s) with additional skills.
 A minor in French and Italian will not only enable you to speak, read, write, and listen in a second language, it will also equip you with insight into another culture and that culture's rich history, literature, and arts, and teach you to think critically.
 The French minor is 12 credit hours, while the Italian minor is 15 credit hours.
 Most students are able to complete the minor in just a few semesters, and up to 6 credits of the minor may overlap with GE requirements.

-4. Transfer credit hours allowed: No more than one half of the credit hours required may be applied to the minor.
+No more than one half of the credit hours required for the minor may be earned through transfer credit.

 - The minor must be in a different subject than the major.

 - The same courses cannot count on the minor and on the major.

 Overlap between minors: Each minor completed must contain 12 unique hours.